Skip to Content

 On the flip side, autonomy in a relationship is equally important.
 It’s about giving each other the space to grow individually, which in turn, enriches the relationship.
 Encourage your partner to pursue their passions and hobbies, and seek out your own.
 This independence not only prevents the relationship from becoming stifling but also brings new energy and experiences to share.

-See also 7 Signs He's Not a Good Guy
+See also 9 Signs He’s Not Making an Effort

 Finding the middle ground involves open communication about what you both need in terms of independence and reassurance.
 It’s about understanding that granting autonomy doesn’t diminish trust; rather, it reinforces it.
 Trusting your partner while respecting their autonomy leads to a more balanced, fulfilling relationship.